21 Facts You Never Knew About Washington, D.C.

 Other things about the Lincoln Memorial you never knew:

 You probably already know that Martin Luther King, Jr. made his famous “I Have a Dream” speech in front of the Lincoln Memorial.
 But you might not know these unique details about his own memorial.
 The sculptor behind the statue in the Martin Luther King, Jr. Memorial was Chinese artist Master Lei Yixin.
-He sculpted 80 percent of the artwork in China, had it transported to the U.S., and then finished the rest on site in D.C.
+He sculpted 80 percent of it in China, had it transported to the U.S., and then finished the rest on site in D.C.
 The memorial is one of four monuments on the National Mall dedicated to a non-president.
 The other three private citizens given this honor are lesser-known Founding Father George Mason, engineer and warship designer John Ericsson, and Revolutionary War captain John Paul Jones.
 Next, learn some misconceptions about Martin Luther King, Jr. that need to be cleared up.